getspectra/.github/profile/README.md

-# Spectra Permission Logic Engine
+# Spectra

-todo
+A declarative domain-specific language for permission management.